Mac NC: Background

 In the mid-1990s, the personal computer industry was defined by the explosion of the World Wide Web and the already entrenched duopoly of the Wintel platform.
 A typical multimedia PC then retailed for about and the market was fundamentally disrupted during the 1996 holiday shopping season when sub-$1,000 machines first became widely available, a new category so explosively popular it captured 20% of the U.S. retail market by January 1997.
 The concept of the Network Computer (NC) emerged not merely as a product category, but as a revolutionary ideology championed by industry giants to reshape the computing landscape.
-The philosophical architect of the NC movement was Oracle CEO Larry Ellison, who gave a scathing critique of the personal computer as a "ridiculous device" due to its escalating complexity and cost.
+The philosophical architect of the NC movement was Oracle CEO Larry Ellison, who gave a negative critique of the personal computer as a "ridiculous device" due to its escalating complexity and cost.
 Ellison explicitly framed the NC initiative as a proxy war against Microsoft.
 He declared that Oracle was "in the business of breaking other people's monopolies" and that the NC, by offloading computation to servers and relying on open standards, would render Windows irrelevant.

 To turn this vision into a viable platform, Oracle, Sun Microsystems, IBM, Netscape, and Apple Computer, Inc. formed an alliance in May 1996 to create the Network Computer Reference Profile (NCRP).
-Apple's initial entry is the Pippin, a Macintosh-based appliance platform licensed to third parties like Bandai.
+Apple's initial entry is the Pippin, a Macintosh based appliance platform licensed to third parties like Bandai.
 Marketed with a deeply conflicted identity as a game console, multimedia player, and Internet appliance, the Pippin was a resounding commercial failure, with fewer than 12,000 units sold in the U.S. and being discontinued by Jobs in 1997.
 The Pippin's failure provided Jobs with a perfect negative case study of the unfocused product strategy he was determined to excise from the company.